adobe/react-spectrum/rfcs/2021-v3-process-to-use-spectrum-css.md

   - We no longer provide our own separate copy bundle of the CSS
   - We are likely not blocked on several components we thought we'd have to maintain forever, Spectrum-CSS has already taken on grid in Dialog
   - Should Spectrum-CSS inadvertently break during a release, users of React Spectrum will be able to pin to earlier versions of Spectrum-CSS
-  - Fixing CSS for the most part should still have the same turn around because they can test and release independent of us and our range dependency should still allow users to pick up the fix
+  - Fixing CSS for the most part should still have the same turn around because they can test and release independent of us, and our range dependency should still allow users to pick up the fix

 ###### Cons:
   - We may need to still distribute some of our own modularized css if there are things Spectrum-CSS cannot have from us